-Although Fantasy Hockey is extremely competitive, we emphasize that all participants exercise good sportsmanship to prevent team owners from unintentionally crossing the line, and maintain a fun environment.
+Although Fantasy Hockey is extremely competitive, we emphasize that all participants exercise good sportsmanship to prevent team managers from unintentionally crossing the line, and maintain a fun environment.

 A: More than one team in the same league

-- One person can't control more than one team in the same league.
+- One person can't manage more than one team in the same league.

 - If two or more teams in the same league are under the same account, they must be controlled by different people sharing that account, but not sharing the teams.

-- Violation of this will lead to cancellation of the teams and expulsion from the game.
+- Violation of this will lead to the cancellation of the teams and expulsion from the game.

 B: Collusive transactions